MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20131223-using-data-deduplication-with-hyper-v-replica-for-storage-savings.md

 ##### WITH ADDITIONAL RECOVERY POINTS

 Hyper-V Replica allows the user to have additional recovery points for replicated virtual machines that allows the user to go back in time during a failover.
 Creating the recovery points involves reading the existing data from the VHD before the log files are applied.
 When the Replica VM is stored on a deduplication-enabled volume, reading the VHD is slower and this impacts the time taken by the overall process.
 The apply time on a deduplication-enabled VHD can be between 5X and 7X more than without deduplication.
 When the time taken to apply the log exceeds the replication frequency then there will be a log file pileup on the replica server.
 Over a period of time this can lead to the health of the VM degrading.
-The other side effect is that the VM state will always be _“ Modifying”_ and in this state other Hyper-V operations and backup will not be possible.
+The other side effect is that the VM state will always be _" Modifying"_ and in this state other Hyper-V operations and backup will not be possible.

 There are two mitigation steps suggested: